First of May (Bee Gees song): Aftermath

 The flip side of the single was "Lamplight" on which Robin Gibb sang the lead.
 Robert Stigwood, the Bee Gees manager chose "First of May" for the A-side.
 No other singles were released from the Odessa album, as Robin Gibb already had left the group.
 The song was partially responsible for Robin's brief departure from the Bee Gees, because he had wanted his song, "Lamplight," to be the album's first single, while Barry preferred "First of May."
 In the end, Barry's judgment won, relegating "Lamplight" to the B-side and as a result Robin quit the band, but he returned a year later.
 "First of May" debuted at #55 in Cash Box magazine charts the week of March 22nd 1969.
 Cash Box described it as a "low-key love ballad with the same mystic quality that has proved captivating in the team's work" with "hypnotic arrangements" and a "singular vocal sound."
+Billboard called it a "big production ballad performance with compelling lyric line."

 After its release, "First of May" enjoyed a resurgence several times.
 In 1971, the song was featured in the soundtrack to Melody, a British motion picture about two children in love.
 In 1996, the song was used as a theme of the Japanese drama Wakaba no Koro.
 The song was consequently reissued as a CD single in Japan, also featuring "How Deep Is Your Love" and peaked at No 25, selling more than 100,000 copies.